kaiyi27/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the client status feature behaves at each step.

 Step 1: The user executes `add n/David ... r/client` to add a new client.
+The command only shows the relevant prefixes.
 Since the relationship is a `client`, the new person will be created with a `ClientStatus` that has value `START`.

 Step 2: Assuming the person the user just added is the first person, the user executes `status 1 s/up` to increment the status.
 The value of `Status` that `ClientStatus` holds will now be incremented to `MIDDLE`.

-The following activity diagrams summarise what happens when the user attempts to increment and decrement a person's status.
+The following activity diagram summarise what happens when the user attempts to increment a person's status.
+Attempting to decrement a person's status will have a similar sequence.

 <puml src="diagrams/IncrementClientStatusActivityDiagram.puml"/>